-After sample collection, the soil vapor samples will be shipped overnight to an ELAP-certified laboratory for analysis of VOCs by USEPA Method TO-15.
-Method TO-15 will provide detection limits of 0.20 μg/m3 for carbon tetrachloride, cis-1,2-DCE, 1,1-dichloroethene, TCE, and vinyl chloride allowing for comparison with the lowest action levels for these compounds in the NYSDOH "Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York".
-The detection limit for all other compounds will be 1 μg/m3.
-The soil vapor samples will be analyzed for VOCs listed in the QAPP (refer to Appendix A).
+After sample collection, the sub-slab vapor samples will be shipped overnight to an ELAPcertified laboratory for analysis of VOCs by USEPA Method TO-15.
+Method TO-15 will provide detection limits of 0.20 $\mu$ g/m for carbon tetrachloride, cis-1,2-DCE, 1,1-dichloroethene, TCE, and vinyl chloride allowing for comparison with the lowest action levels for these compounds in the NYSDOH "Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York".
+The detection limit for all other compounds will be 1 $\mu$ g/m.
 NYSDEC ASP Category B deliverable packages will be provided.

-Following sampling, soil vapor probes will be removed and the ground surface will be restored (i.e., patched with concrete).
+Following sampling, sub-slab vapor probes will be removed and the ground surface will be restored (i.e., patched with concrete).